osa-ora/camel-k-samples/README.md

 oc create secret generic my-datasource --from-file=datasource.properties
 ```

-### Deploy the Integration for Dev Mode & Prod Mode
+### Deploying the Integration for Dev Mode & Prod Mode
 If you have completed the previous steps then you are ready to deploy the integration, the integration can be simply deployed using Kamel command line:
 ```
 kamel run --dev hello.camelk.yaml